 “Oh I think they just found it!”
 Rose exclaimed, giving the alien a significant look.

 “The Atraxi are limited.”
-It said cockily- as if they needed telling, this was the race currently hell bent on blowing up an entire planet just looking for one little alien after all.
+It said cockily- as if they needed telling.
+This was the race currently hell bent on blowing up an entire planet just looking for one little alien after all.
 “While I’m in this form they’ll still be unable to detect me.
-They’ve tracked a phone , not me. ”
+They’ve tracked a phone, not me. ”

 “Yeah, but this is the good bit.”
 Rose said, biting her lip and looking up to her husband.
 “The really really clever bit.”
 She grinned.

 He couldn’t help but smile either.
 “Do you know what this phone is full of?”
 He asked merrily.
 “Pictures of you!”
-He said, dropping the final straw.
+He exclaimed, dropping the final straw.
 “Every form you’ve learned to take- right here!
 Oh and being uploaded right about- now!”
 He said, pressing send.
 He grinned and looked up.
 “And the final score is: No TARDIS.
 No screwdriver.
 Two minutes to spare… Who da man?”
-He exclaimed, throwing his arms in the air.
+He yelled, throwing his arms in the air.

 “Oh come on, you know you can’t.”
 The Doctor said, not losing any of his confidence.
 “A link that that takes months to form.”